 I skied a very short distance and put the tent up for the very first time of the trip.
 Kugaaruk is still in sight, but I’m happy: I finally left!
 The last 10 days were very intense, tiring and stressful.
 The pressure in Kugaaruk has been overwhelming and it was time to leave.
 Everyone was very nice and helpful, especially the RCMP officers Serge and Nancy, but I could feel people constant concerns for my safety or being convinced I’ll fail.
 These negative energies started to harm my motivation and the project.
 Only hundreds meters after leaving an Inuit reacts: “You’re gonna fail and I’ll have to rescue you!”
 He probably doesn’t know I’ll keep his sentence in mind as a mojo, an everyday reminder and motivation to prove he’s wrong: I’m not gonna fail and You’re not gonna rescue me!

 I didn’t take it personally, it’s just his way to express concerns regarding the polar environment.
 And he’s right: it is extremely cold, dangerous, and intense.
 But that’s why I trained, came for.
 I don’t know if I’m gonna succeed, but one thing is certain: I don’t feel insecure.
-Indeed, I have plenty of food, high quality equipment and first grade outfits to face any conditions.
-On the other side, I’m uncertain regarding my performances: the sleds are too heavy, I’m not physically trained enough, and heavy workload led me to underestimated the hills difficulties between Kugaaruk and Rankin Inlet.
+Indeed, I have plenty of food, high quality equipment and first grade Berghaus outfits to face any conditions.
+On the other hand, I’m uncertain regarding my performances: the sleds are too heavy, I’m not physically trained enough, and heavy workloads led me to underestimated the hills difficulties between Kugaaruk and Rankin Inlet.
 But who cares : one meter at the time !
 However, the sleds are definitely too heavy, and only 2 days and 5 km later I decide to ship no less than 35 kg/day of food to Rankin Inlet, keeping a very safe margin to reach any village facing any troubles.
 Food is the main burden, I eat no less than 5000 Kcal or 1 kg of food per day, becoming slowly lighter.
 These super high fat meals are essential to survive the cold.
 Once unloaded, I directly feel better.
 If very slow, my body doesn’t feel on the edge of breaking anymore.
 The first days are the harshest!
 I have to adapt to my new environment and permanent below -30C temperatures.
 I need to find my rhythm!
 Despite certain believes, days and nights aren’t so hard since you’re either on the move or tucked away from the cold in a warm cozy sleeping bag.
 The hardest time of the day is the one spent preparing stuff in the tent, trying to keep your extremities warm.
 Small repetitive gestures requiring light gloves might become pretty challenging and lead to sever pain.
 Each item you touch is below -30C and steals your hands heat instantly away.
 The only solution is to get good reflexes, be energy savy and smart: train to use your mitts the best you can, uncover feet at last , etc. This routine is frustrating at first, when your body cries for mercy, evolving in serenity later.
 Mistakes remains a daily danger and can be of severe consequences.
 The 10 first days were constant learning and adaptation, my body transforming slowly as I engaged on the Kellet River.
 Kugaaruk people fish on this river and I still had the pleasure to talk a few minutes a day to local people.
 My progress was however chaotic, averaging between 5 and 10 km, much less than the 20km planned.
 I dreamed only of smow-kite, which wasn’t possible due to unfavorable winds and topography.